About

 CLIMATE RESILIENT RVA

-The Climate Pollution Reduction Grant (CPRG) program is an exciting opportunity for the Richmond region to support green development while lowering greenhouse emissions.
+The Climate Pollution Reduction Grant (CPRG) program is an important opportunity for the Richmond region to support green development while lowering greenhouse gas emissions.

 Key CPRG Grant Program Steps